England | Scotland | Wales | Northern Ireland | Ireland

 To book a video consultation please phone up reception in the usual way.
 The sound quality in video consultations is not great and they are not particularly useful for examining patients so in most cases we would at least recommend a telephone consultation initially.
 Once you have booked a video consultation please click here at the appointed time to enter our video waiting room and a GP will start up the consultation once the previous patient has been dealt with.

-We are starting to offer email consultations now also, as well as a service to allow you to obtain information on common health conditions.
-To use this service please click here to open a consultation.
+We are happy to announce we can offer email consultations now also, as well as a service to allow you to obtain information on common health conditions.
+To use this service please click here to open an email consultation.
 Please note that this service may only be used by registered patients of Taiglum Practice.
 This service is not suitable for use in an emergency - if you are ill please phone the practice or the out of hours service on 111 if the practice is closed.
 Any information available is for guidance only and should not be regarded as a replacement for a GP consultation if you are unwell.

 Consultations are by appointment only and can be arranged at the reception desks or by telephone.
 Appointments are allocated at 10-minute intervals.
 If, however, you feel you need longer with the doctor, please ask the receptionist for a double appointment.
 This will prevent surgeries running late.